solidoracle/solidwill/README.md

 ## Overview

-Digital Will on the blockchain with a deadman switch infrastructure
+A cryptographic will on the blockchain with a deadman switch infrastructure which releases your data when you die.

 # Acknowledgements